oddle-developer/oddle-frontend-challenge/README.md

 # Frontend Challenge
+> Please take your time and complete the submission steps in 1 week

-> We will be really appreciated if you are willing to spend more time to finish all bonus tasks.
+We will be really appreciated if you are willing to spend more time to finish all bonus tasks.

 ## Introduction

-You will build a simple GitHub [search console](https://github.com/search) so that users can browse & explore.
+You will build a simpler version of GitHub [search console](https://github.com/search) website so that users can browse & explore.
 This website includes following 3 pages

 1. Search Page `/`: User can type in **username** and show a list of users
 2. Liked Page `/liked`: User can keep a list of **liked users** for future reference
 3. User Detail Page `/users/:username`: User can know more about an individual user

+This challenge is evaluated in following 3 aspects, [User Story](#user-story), [Design Material](#design-materials) and [Technical Requirements](#technical-requirements).

+Each aspect will have **basic** (required for submission) & **bonus** (optional) sections

+Make sure you fully understand the requirements before proceeding

 ---